 You don’t have to spend a lot of money on fancy containers to store and organize Christmas decor.
 Use cardboard boxes or purchase basic storage containers and get creative with your Christmas storage ideas.
 The most important part is the grouping and organizing, that way it makes it so much easier to decorate for Christmas the following year.

-because my kids don’t do it my organized way because it is more efficient to run a full dishwasher.
-I do try not to obsessive on how they put the silverware in the tray.
-Ok, back to Christmas decorating!
+I love organizing and it makes it easier for me to keep a tidy home.
+My family catches me rearranging the dishwasher because my kids don’t do it my organized way.
+After all, it is more efficient to run a full dishwasher.
+I try not to be too obsessive about how they put the silverware in the tray.
+Ok, back to Storing Holiday Decorations!

 A few years ago, Mr. DD built these great shelves in our basement storage area.
 This has helped to keep this area organized and much easier to pull out a container instead of stacking on top of each other and always needing the one on the bottom.
 Sound familiar?